dfeen87/Neuro-Coherence-Framework/README.md

 This reframes the central question:

 **Not:** “What chemical is imbalanced?”
-**But:** “What physical law of coherence is failing in the Bipolar I brain?”
+**But:** “What physical law of coherence is failing in the Bipolar I brain's coherence?”

 ---